All Episodes

 Sacrifice a camel.

-Uh from New York, by day, Sandra Martinez works at a New York law firm, but by night she throws off her conservative image and becomes Sandra Claus, an amateur female jello wrestler.
+By day, Sandra Martinez works at a New York law firm, but by night she throws off her conservative image and becomes Sandra Claws, an amateur female jell-o wrestler.

-At a grungy live music bar on New York's Lower East Side, she joined eleven other women to do battle in a blue blow-up kitty pool decorated with orange fish and filled with warm, clear clumps of an unflavored version of jello.
+At a grungy live music bar on New York's Lower East Side, she joined 11 other women to do battle in a blue blow-up kiddie pool decorated with orange fish and filled with warm, clear clumps of an unflavored version of jell-o.

 It lets us do things we probably want to do to women sometimes that we dislike, but we have a forum here where we can express it in a fun and safe way, said Martinez, a 27-year-old business development specialist.

-Her competitors with day jobs, including Nanny and Marketing Manager, and introduce each other by stage names.
+Her competitors with day jobs, including nanny and marketing manager, introduce each other by stage names.

-It's really hard to explain to my mother, she said, who uh Sterling by day works as a lighting designer, really is a sport.
+It's really hard to explain to my mother, she said, who Sterling by day works as a lighting designer.

 But that's Sterling's event.